tkataras/Automatic-Cell-Counting-with-TWS/README.md

 -Python https://www.python.org/ftp/python/3.10.0/python-3.10.0-amd64.exe

--Currently the ImageScience package for FIJI must NOT be installed or have been installed on the FIjI installation in use
+-Currently the ImageScience package for FIJI must NOT be installed or have been installed on the FIJI installation in use

 # How To Use